 Easy make-ahead treat transforms ordinary smoked salmon!

 I’m a sucker for those great spreads and dips sold at delis and specialty food shops.
 This spread is modeled after a favourite one I used to purchase often but since it’s made with ordinary, grocery store smoked salmon (the thin packages available in the frozen fish department), it’s a lot more economical.
-I love how easy it is to prepare and best of all, you can make it up to 48 hours before serving.
+I love how easy it is to prepare and best of all, you can make it up to 48 hours before serving, or freeze for longer storage.
 It’s a huge hit whenever I offer it to friends and family.

 - 4 ounce (120 grams) package of smoked salmon, thawed